docb/dbRackModules/README.md

 ### OFS and OFS3
 - CPU friendly polyphonic modules for offset and scale cv values.
+- OFS has additionally a clock input for sample hold and a Qnt input for quantizing and a Trg output firing when the value has changed.
+If connected, the module sorts the provided channels of the Qnt input by value and uses the first octave for quantizing.
+Use e.g. GenScale or Chords for the Qnt input.

 ### EVA
 An ADSR with built in VCA.
 Designed for using with FM Operators.